Before you sign up for this study, please read the participant information sheet here.

 At the end of the study, you will have the option to discuss the next steps for your care in a live typed chat with our study clinician using our secure online platform.

-In this study, you will receive a digital programme to interact with over 6-weeks on your own iPhone from home.
+In this study, you will receive a digital programme to interact with over 6-weeks on your own smartphone from home.
 The programme involves around 2 hours of activities per week spread across 2-3 sessions.

 Additionally, you will be asked to have a small number of phone calls with the research team to briefly check-in, complete weekly questionnaires, and practice mental exercises outside of the app.
 We will also follow up with you one month after you finish the programme.
 Altogether these extra activities that are outside the programme and specific to this research study will take around 3 hours over the whole study.